NacirChahine/sudoku-solver-model/README.md

 1. After training, the model will be saved as `sudoku_solver_model.h5`.
 2. Use the `predict.py` file to solve Sudoku puzzles.
-3. Modify the `sample_quizzes.txt` file to add Sudoku puzzles to solve.
+3. Modify the `quizzes.csv` file to add Sudoku puzzles to solve.

 ## Sample Puzzles

-Check the `sample_quizzes.txt` file to input Sudoku puzzles you want to solve using the trained model.
+Check the `quizzes.csv` file to input Sudoku puzzles you want to solve using the trained model.

 ## Resources